Carrie Lee

 Translation as a Collaborative Activity: A Study of Xue Shaohui and Chen Shoupeng’s Translation of Around the World in Eighty Days

-A brief description of her thesis:
+A brief description of the thesis:

 Throughout the history of Chinese translation, collaborative translation has often been a predominant mode of translation practice.
 From gender and cultural perspectives, this study aims to explore the collaborative activity between a male interpreter and a female writer through a case study of Chen Shoupenng and Xue Shahui’s translation of Jules Verne’s Around the World in Eighty Days during the late Qing Dynasty.
 Through textual analysis and historical explanations, this paper argues that Xue and Chen’s roles and translation strategies were shaped by the social and historical contexts.
 Furthermore, it is found that their gender identities indeed influenced the overall translation process.